Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Abstract

 \section{Abstract}

-Long-form video understanding, characterized by long-range temporal dependencies and multiple events, remains a challenge.
-Existing methods often rely on static reasoning or external visual-language models (VLMs), which face issues like complexity and sub-optimal performance due to the lack of end-to-end training.
-In this paper, we propose Video-MTR, a reinforced multi-turn reasoning framework designed to enable iterative key video segment selection and question comprehension.
-Unlike traditional video reasoning pipeline, which generate predictions in a single turn, Video-MTR performs reasoning in multiple turns, selecting video segments progressively based on the evolving understanding of previously processed segments and the current question.
-This iterative process allows for a more refined and contextually aware analysis of the video.
-To ensure intermediate reasoning process, we introduce a novel gated bi-level reward system, combining trajectory-level rewards based on answer correctness and turn-level rewards emphasizing frame-query relevance.
-This system optimizes both video segment selection and question comprehension, eliminating the need for external VLMs and allowing end-to-end training.
-Extensive experiments on benchmarks like VideoMME, MLVU, and EgoSchema demonstrate that Video-MTR outperforms existing methods in both accuracy and efficiency, advancing the state-of-the-art in long video understanding.
+Long-form video understanding remains a formidable challenge due to the complexity of modeling long-range temporal dependencies and multi-event narratives.
+Existing methods often rely on static reasoning or external Visual-Language Models (VLMs), resulting in high computational complexity and sub-optimal performance.
+In this paper, we propose Video-MTR, a reinforced multi-turn reasoning framework that operates solely through data-efficient, pure RL post-training.
+Video-MTR reformulates video understanding as a dynamic decision-making process, where the agent iteratively selects key segments conditioned on the evolving context of previously processed frames and the query.
+To ensure effective intermediate reasoning and training stability, we introduce a novel gated bi-level reward system, which synergizes trajectory-level rewards (answer correctness) with turn-level rewards (frame-query relevance).
+This mechanism eliminates the need for data-intensive supervised fine-tuning, thereby substantially reducing reliance on large-scale datasets.
+Remarkably, Video-MTR achieves competitive or superior performance using only $\sim$8K training samples, compared to existing approaches that require 257K to 4.4M examples.
+Extensive experiments on benchmarks including VideoMME, MLVU, LongVideoBench, LVBench, and EgoSchema demonstrate that Video-MTR surpasses state-of-the-art methods in both accuracy and efficiency.
+Code is available at \url{https://github.com/Xyuan13/Video-MTR}.